Interview – James Karen

 RETURN OF THE LIVING DEAD, Thom Matthews & James Karen, 1985

-CrypticRock.com – The chemistry that you and Thom Matthews shared on screen certainly projected to the audience.
+CrypticRock.com – The chemistry that you and Thom Matthews shared on-screen certainly projected to the audience.

 James Karen – I think so, Tommy just amused the hell out of me.

 CrypticRock.com – Return of the Living Dead opened the door for Thom Matthews to do Friday the 13th Part VI: Jason Lives a year later and a bunch of other films.
-He went on to some good things as well.
+He went on to do some good things as well.

 James Karen – Yes, he did.
-He sort of retired; I do not know how it happened, but he became a contractor and very successful.
+He sort of retired; I do not know how it happened, but he became a contractor and was very successful.
 He built George Clooney and Bryan Singer’s house.
 He has worked a lot for George Clooney; he was a close friend of his.
 George was living in his closet when I first met him, he is one of the nicest men I have ever worked with or run into in this business.
 George just has all his old friends and Tommy is one of them; they go off motorcycling together.
 They are good guys.

 CrypticRock.com – That is very interesting.
 In 1988, you and Thom were asked to come back in Return of the Living Dead Part II.
 Your character’s names were different, but you essentially had the same roles.